Installing Concrete Paver Edging

 How to Plant Shrubs and Flowers that will Thrive:

 Assess the health of your plants.
 Remove any diseased or dying plants.
 You don’t want them infecting your new greenery.
 Use a round point shovel to dig a circle around the root ball.
 Use your foot to step on the top of the shovel to get further depth and force to cut roots.
-When the plant is free, remove it and toss it or transplant it to a new location.
+When the plant is free, remove and toss, or transplant it to a new location.

 Easy Color in Your Landscaping Beds | Pretty Handy Girl